Home » Read & Learn » SEO | SEM » Guide to Google SEO and E-A-T (Now E-E-A-T)

 Experience

-Consider the extent to which the content creator has the necessary first-hand or life experience for the topic.
-Many types of pages are trustworthy and achieve their purpose well when created by people with a wealth of personal experience.
+Consider the extent to which the content creator has the necessary firsthand or life experience relevant to the topic.
+Many types of pages are trustworthy and achieve their purpose effectively when created by individuals with extensive knowledge and expertise.
 For example, which would you trust: a product review from someone who has personally used the product or a “review” by someone who has not?

 Expertise

 Are you knowledgeable on the topic of your site?
-This is where putting efforts into building your brand consistently across platforms will pay off.
-This is why I significantly emphasize crafting a website’s About Page when I work with my clients because it contributes to the story of their E-E-A-T.
+This is where consistently putting effort into building your brand across platforms will pay off.
+This is why I emphasize the importance of crafting an engaging About Page when I work with my clients; it contributes to the story of their E-E-A-T.

 Even more so if you are a YMYL site.
 “Your Money or Your Life.”